 And this is a quote that every introverted individual will find themselves nodding along to with fervour:

 “Forcing myself to make conversation felt like standing on a cliff, peering over the edge, about to tumble down headfirst.”

 The humour of this novel is on point.
 More than once I found myself snorting out loud in a number of inappropriate places while reading this novel.
 The humour is genuinely dry, sarcastic, and just the right style to really get me giggling.
 I’ve rarely experienced this while reading which speaks volumes about this wonderful book.
 One particularly memorable and hilarious moment is a fight between the protagonist and Sensei over baseball.
 I won’t spoil it here; you’ll know it when you read it.

 I’d say over a quarter of the book consists of lavish descriptions of food and drink.
 This is not a bad thing.
 It’s done so well that you’ll spend most of the book hungry for Japanese food.
 Again, this is a minor but vital and appreciated insight into not only Japanese culture, but that of East Asia as a whole.
-Respect for food is ingrained into the culture.
-In fact, in Japan it is considered deeply disrespectful to walk and eat at the same time, it’s better to stop and enjoy your food.
 This focus on food in the book is perhaps Kawakami’s way of presenting a bridge between the old customs of Sensei and the new world that Tsukiko occupies, demonstrating that not all is lost in translation between the old world and the new.

 On a greater scale, there is hope for a relationship between these two people and the worlds they occupy.
 Overall, this is one of the most delightful books I’ve read and I’d urge anyone who wants something lighthearted, but entirely beautiful, to read it.
 It’s a snapshot of another culture, of the struggle between the old and the new and of people who can’t comfortably fit into either.